shiyujiucsb/submit_cs_desc/submitSpec.md

 Makefile
 ```
 The front-end sends a JSON file ``data.json`` to the back-end, in which three fields are given:
-* ``executable``: the name of the executable binary submitted by the student that is supposed to be run.
-This field is rarely useful.
+* ``executable``: the name of the executable binary (which could be submitted by the student) that is supposed to be run.
+This field is rarely useful, since the worker can find the executable file based on the command of each test case.
 * ``make_target``: make target, which entry in the Makefile to use.
 * ``test_cases``: containing all the test cases.